 Each type of cancer, at different stages, is treated differently with different people.
-What is cancer treatment and how do cancer treatments differ from […]Continue reading »
+What is cancer treatment and how do cancer treatments differ from one […]Continue reading »

 Information about neurotoxicity and chemo brain.
 Different professionals have helped us understand why cancer treatments may cause secondary effects in the brain, affect cognitive abilities, attention, memory, and concentration.
 These problems are normally described as a kind of brain fog or chemo brain and can appear during or after cancer treatment.
 Here you will find news, diagnosis, therapies, discoveries, and useful articles to help people understand and help families and patients that have brain fog or chemo brain.

 When a family member or friend is put through chemotherapy, there is a large amount of panic that stricken the people around that person.
 Understandably […]Continue reading »

 Cancer isn’t easy and everyone who comes across it is affected greatly by it in one way or another.
-Almost everyone feels chronic fatigue, […]Continue reading »
+Almost everyone feels chronic fatigue, while […]Continue reading »

 We all probably know someone who has had cancer at some point in their lives or another.
-The majority having had to go through […]Continue reading »
+The majority having had to go through a […]Continue reading »

 Chemotherapy, while often necessary to treat different types of cancer, is harsh on our bodies and can cause adverse effects.
 Chemo brain, or chemo fog, […]Continue reading »

 Chemotherapy treatment for breast cancer can provoke significant cognitive impairment.
 After chemotherapy, up to 70% of cancer survivors can report difficulties with memory and concentration […]Continue reading »